Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: The curtain-driven regime: characteristics and scaling analysis

 \subsection{Characteristics}

 For this flow, two distinct regimes, the breakthrough and curtain-driven regimes, have been identified depending on the value of $\Fr$ \citep{bacot2022bubble}.
-Examples of these two regimes are shown using fields of the volume fraction of salt water $\alpha_s$ in figure~\ref{fig:regimes}.
+Examples of these two regimes are shown using fields of the volume fraction of salt water $\alpha_s$ in Fig.~\ref{fig:regimes}.
 In the breakthrough regime ($\Fr\lesssim 0.91$), the inertia of the gravity current dominates over that of the bubble curtain.
-Hence, the gravity current breaks through the bubble curtain and saltwater intrudes through the curtain (see figure \ref{fig:regimes}\emph{a} and supplementary movie 1).
-In the curtain-driven regime ($\Fr\gtrsim 0.91$), the inertia of the bubble curtain dominates that of the gravity current and therefore acts as a barrier between the salt and fresh water sides (see figure~\ref{fig:regimes}\emph{b} and supplementary movie 2).
+Hence, the gravity current breaks through the bubble curtain and salt water intrudes through the curtain (see Fig.~\ref{fig:regimes}\emph{a} and supplementary movie 1).
+In the curtain-driven regime ($\Fr\gtrsim 0.91$), the inertia of the bubble curtain dominates that of the gravity current and therefore acts as a barrier between the saltwater and freshwater sides (see Fig.~\ref{fig:regimes}\emph{b} and supplementary movie 2).
 This second regime is the focus of this paper.
 In it, the bubble curtain continuously entrains fluid from both sides, creating a recirculation cell on each side (i.e., one for $x<0$ and one for $x>0$).
 From these cells, secondary gravity currents emerge and propagate towards the end walls of the tank.

-\citet{bacot2022bubble} computed the effectiveness at the time when the gravity current reached the wall of the tank ($t=t_{end}=t_w$) for each experiment as shown in Figure \ref{fig:E_validation}.
+\citet{bacot2022bubble} computed the effectiveness at the time when the gravity current reached the wall of the tank ($t=t_{end}=t_w$) for each experiment as shown in Fig.~\ref{fig:E_validation}.
 In addition, this figure shows the effectiveness as obtained from our simulations at $t=t_{end}$.
 For the simulations, $t_{end}=t_w$ if the secondary gravity current reaches the end wall of the tank within the simulation time.
 Otherwise, $t_{end}$ is the end time of the simulation.
 The experiments and simulations show similar trends and accurately capture the optimal $\Fr$ value ($\Fr\approx 0.91$) where $E$ reaches a maximum ($E\approx0.81$ for both cases).
 This optimum marks the transition between the breakthrough and curtain-driven regimes.